Foundation Policies and Procedures

 Responsibility of Fund Managers

-Generally the Fund Manager of an account will be the Dean of the appropriate academic unit, the Vice President of a University Division, or other similar academic or administrative leader who is responsible for an area of the University.
-Fund Managers may designate other staff to oversee their fund(s), but the Foundation will still consider the Fund Manager the responsible party for the fund.
+Generally, the Fund Manager of an account will be the Dean of the appropriate academic unit, the Vice President of a University Division, or another similar academic or administrative leader responsible for an area of the University.
+Fund Managers may designate other staff to oversee their fund(s), but the Foundation will still consider the Fund Manager to be the party responsible for the fund.

 Fund Managers, or their approved designee(s), are responsible for ensuring that all deposits and disbursements to Foundation accounts are in accordance with the account guidelines and the donor's intent.
 Specific responsibilities include:

-- Ensuring that any accounting reports and statements issued to third parties accurately reflects the activity of the account;
+• Ensuring that any accounting reports and statements issued to third parties accurately reflect the activity of the account;

-- Ensuring that any funds, including grants, administered through the Foundation are utilized in an appropriate manner;
+• Ensuring that any funds administered through the Foundation are utilized in an appropriate manner;

-- Ensuring any proposals, contracts, or other documents in which the Foundation is a party, be sent to the Foundation for review and approval.
+• Ensure that any proposals, contracts, or other documents to which the Foundation is a party are sent to the Foundation for review and approval.

-- Fund Managers may never sign a document on behalf of the Foundation.
-Fund Managers and other University personnel do not have authority to endorse checks or enter into contracts on behalf of the Foundation.
-The Fund Manager’s signatory authority is limited to the time completion of the Deposit Transmittal For and Request for Disbursement Form from the accounts they manage.
+• Fund Managers may never sign a document on behalf of the Foundation.
+Fund Managers and other University personnel do not have the authority to endorse checks or enter into contracts on behalf of the Foundation.
+The Fund Manager’s signatory authority is limited to the completion of the Deposit Transmittal Form and Request for Disbursement Form from the accounts he/she manages.

 Demonstrating Donor Impact